pkar70/MyLibs/Nuget-Configsy/README.md

   Basic idea: when .Set(variableName, value), and value is prefixed with "[roam]", it sets roaming setting; else sets local setting.

+  See also my pkar.uwp.configs Nuget, as a wrapper with many extensions for UI elements

 # settings methods

 ## initialization